-Alta Rancho Pet & Bird Hospital is a full service veterinary facility with high tech diagnostic imaging capabilities available for pets in Alta Loma, Rancho Cucamonga, Upland, Ontario, Claremont, Fontana, and the entire Inland Empire.
-The combination of the different diagnostic modalities available to us here, allow for prompt and accurate diagnosis of your pets medical problem without leaving Rancho Cucamonga.
+Alta Rancho Pet & Bird Hospital is a full service veterinary facility with high-tech diagnostic imaging capabilities available for pets in Alta Loma, Rancho Cucamonga, Upland, Ontario, Claremont, Fontana, and the entire Inland Empire.
+The combination of the different diagnostic modalities available to us here, allows for prompt and accurate diagnosis of your pet’s medical problem without leaving Rancho Cucamonga.

 We have a cutting edge 600-milliampere digital X-ray machine that is capable of taking radiographs of even the largest dog with a minimum of radiation exposure.
 Being digital, images are available in seconds and can be viewed throughout the hospital.